Kantar Group: Kantar Media

 Kantar Media (now Kantar's Media division) analyzes print, radio, TV, internet, cinema, mobile, social, and outdoor media.
 Kantar Media was formed from WPP Group's acquisition of TNS Media and KMR Group in 2010.
 In 2014, Kantar Media acquired a majority stake in the issued share capital of Precise Media Group in a £70 Million deal.
 In the same year, Kantar Media acquired IBOPE Media, the main TV audience and ad investment measurement company in Brazil.
 Kantar Media has within it organizational subsidiaries, such as Kantar Media North America, which are legal corporate entities in their own right.

 In January 2022, Symphony Technology Group acquired Kantar Reputation Intelligence, a media monitoring and analysis subsidiary of Kantar.
-The deal was finalized on Dec 31, 2021, and the merged company will operate under the name Onclusive.
+The deal was finalized on 31 December 2021, and the merged company will operate under the name Onclusive.

 In October 2022, Kantar reorganized to create a combined Creative & Media Solutions and appointed Steven Silvers to lead the newly created division.

 In June 2023, Kantar sold its Media Healthcare Research (KMHR) to M3 Global Research.

+In August 2025, Kantar complete de sale of Kantar Media business to H.I.G.
+Capital ("H.I.G.").